ornament-orm/ornament/docs/basic/virtual.md

 $user->nice = true;
 ```

-This is a very common scenario, so Ornament offers the `Bitflag` trait to
+This is a very common scenario, so Ornament offers a `Bitflag` class to
 simplify this task for you:

 ```php